ntokozodev/ts-data-sanitizer/README.md

 #### Returns

-- `U` - The sanitized data (defaults to type T if U is not specified)
+- `U` - A plain JavaScript object with empty values removed (defaults to type T if U is not specified)

 ## License